rachelkelly/pyladiespdx-books/README.md

 ### III.
 How to get started
 First you'll want to pull down this git repository, which contains this README and all the code.
 If you have not used Git or Github before, welcome!
-We've got a tutorial for you and we'd love to help you in person too at our Saturday Code and Learn events.
+We've got a tutorial for you (listed below in the Tutorials section) and we'd love to help you in person too at our Saturday Code and Learn events.

+First, with your Github account, fork the repo.

 ```
 git clone git@github.com:rachelkelly/pyladiespdx-books.git